Yutao-Wang-Econ/Yutao-Wang-Econ.github.io/_pages/about.md

   - /about.html
 ---

-Hello!
+**Welcome to my site!**

-I am currently a Ph.D. candidate in the School of Economics at [Singapore Management University](https://economics.smu.edu.sg/).

-My research interests are International Economics and Spatial Economics.
+I am currently a Ph.D. candidate in the [School of Economics at Singapore Management University (SMU)](https://economics.smu.edu.sg/).
+My research interests lie in the economics of the family and labor economics.
+My work involves reduced-form and structural modelling approaches.
+Recent projects aim to explore the implications of parental investments in children, fertility behaviors, and female labor supply.

+**Research Interests**<br>
+  Economics of the Family, Labor Economics

+**Contact Information**<br>
+	Email: ytwang.2020@phdecons.smu.edu.sg